 Peter & The Wolf Cushion Concert

-Last September school holidays newly arrived refugee and migrant families from Yennora and Fairfield public schools were treated to an unforgettable experience that included a lively, animated concert followed by a meet and greet with musicians.
+Newly arrived refugee and migrant families from Yennora and Fairfield public schools were treated to an unforgettable experience that included a lively, animated concert followed by a meet and greet with musicians.
 Close to 200 parents and children were able to get up close and personal with their favourite instruments and characters.

 Many families had been in Australia a matter of months and for most it was the very first time they had ever seen an Orchestra.
 Children and parents were curious and excited about this new experience with one young child telling a musician about her new ambition, ‘I want to do what you do’.
 This partnership with The Metropolitan Orchestra was an overwhelming success!